Joints are the meeting points of our bones

 Osteoarthritis: the most common form of arthritis

 Osteoarthritis progresses slowly and affects mainly the wrists, knees, hips and hands but can be found all throughout the body.
 It results from a breakdown of the cartilage that the body is using as a cushion to absorb the shocks from everyday activities.
+Osteoarthritis is a very common condition, affecting about 1 in 5 Australians above the age of 45.

 Rheumatoid Arthritis can deform and debilitate the joints